-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended December 31, 2020.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+A key audit matter is a matter that, in our professional judgment, was of most significance in our audit of the financial statements for the year ended December 31, 2021.
+This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

-Revenue - Lump-sum turnkey construction ("LSTK") contracts - Refer to Notes 2G, 3 and 9 to the financial statements
+Revenue - Lump-sum turnkey construction ("LSTK") contracts - Refer to Notes 2F, 3 and 9 to the financial statements